jonahbeckford/dk/docs/posts/2025-10-24-overview-ci-attestations.md

 This article reviews how you can trust binary packages produced by CI systems through a mechanism called "attestations".
 The audience is software engineers who want a level of trust in the build packages they import.
 I'll briefly describe the product `dk` for context, but the focus is on attestations.
-There is a large set of technical references at the end for further reading.
+There is a large set of technical references at the end for further reading on topics like reproducible builds.

 TLDR: